refrostedsummer/exocore/_wiki/shadowdog.md

 shadowdog is a stream of consciousness-style first-person narrative which begins somewhere in the subject’s early childhood (perhaps around their first interactions/experiences with technology) and ends somewhere in their later adulthood. (in the album this is not chronologically in order.)

-i consider it a brilliant and relentless portrait of a net-saturated world and how the cycle of abuse can manifest in it - particularly on the idea that paraphilias can originate from childhood trauma and exposure to shocking things, and moral corruption caused by being born a 'digital native' - as well as the social and psychological impacts of the internet on children and adolescent development, and ultimately humanity/society at large.
+i consider it a brilliant and relentless portrait of a net-saturated world and how the cycle of abuse can manifest in it - particularly on the idea that paraphilias can originate from childhood trauma and exposure to shocking things, and moral corruption caused by being extremely online from childhood - as well as generally the social and psychological impacts of the internet on children and adolescent development, and ultimately humanity/society at large.

 ## some review excerpts i like